‘You’re Gonna Get Locked Up, Comey,’ Activist Shouts At Ex-FBI Director During Book Signing [Video]

 This is occurring against the backdrop of possible criminal charges against ex-Deputy FBI Director Andrew McCabe for allegedly lying about media leaks and the Justice Department release to Congress of unredacted James Comey memos about his meetings with President Trump, four of which Comey allegedly gave to a friend to leak to the media.

 James Comey inspires a mixed reaction across the ideological spectrum.
-Now that he has become President Trump’s nemesis, he is favored by the liberal cohort although many still blame him for Hillary Clinton’s loss when he reopened the email investigation 11 days before the 2016 presidential election.
+Now that he has become President Trump’s nemesis, he is favored by the liberal cohort, although many still blame him for Hillary Clinton’s loss when he reopened the email investigation 11 days before the 2016 presidential election.
 Those on the right are outraged that he drafted an exoneration letter for Clinton well before the FBI even interviewed the former secretary of state or various other witnesses.

 Reactions to his media tour have also been ambivalent, the New York Times noted.